ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 CLI asks the user to use another ledger, ledger 1 in this case which contains the address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` to continue the signing process with `transaction sign` command.

-## Sign and commit the chain creation tx with the transaction commands
+## Sign and Commit the Chain Creation TX with the Transaction Commands

 ### Ledger 1

 Connect ledger 1 device, unblock it, and run the Avalanche Ledger Application, as described in [How to use Ledger](https://support.avax.network/en/articles/6150237-how-to-use-a-ledger-nano-s-or-nano-x-with-avalanche) (up to and including point 4).
-Remember that Ledger 1 does not need to have funds, and will be used to provide subnet auth only, not to pay fees.
+Remember that Ledger 1 does not need to have funds, and will be used to provide Subnet auth only, not to pay fees.

-When using CLI, it should recognize the ledger and use the associated address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` as the one to do the second signature of the tx.
+When using CLI, it should recognize the ledger and use the associated address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` as the one to do the second signature of the TX.

-### Issue the command to sign the tx
+### Issue the Command to Sign the TX

 Transaction in `partiallySigned.txt` will be recognized as `Mainnet` one, and so ledger will be used automatically for signing.
 In the `Fuji` case, the user will be prompted to choose the signing mechanism.